 Photography is no different.
 For all the marketing on megapixels, ISO performance, sharpness, dynamic range and the rest of the spec-soup out there, a photographer who knows what he’s doing can get more out of an old camera with average glass than the guy who runs out and buys a full-frame camera and pro glass.
 Think about all the great pictures from the early masters of photography and all the modern features they lacked.
 They had the only thing you really need to be successful: Knowledge (as an aside, “success” in photography to me means you are getting the most out of whatever talent you have – we aren’t all going to be Ansel Adams, but we can all aspire to be as good as we can be, right?)

 That changed when I came upon Scott Kelby’s Digital Photography series.
-It is currently available as a three box set, and despite the fact that they overlap a bit, I highly recommend them to help you get off the “Scene” and “Automatic” settings and start to unlock all the horsepower you have.
+It is currently available as a three or four book box set as well as for Amazon Kindle.
+Despite the fact that they overlap a bit, I highly recommend them to help you get off the “Scene” and “Automatic” settings and start to unlock all the horsepower you have.
 The reason I like them so much is his “shooting buddy” approach.
 He’s not really teaching you too much of the “Why” it works, he’s just teaching you “How” and boy is that a huge help.
 It is written as if you’re the pal who is new to photography and want to shoot using Aperture Priority, Shutter Priority and even *gasp* MANUAL mode.
 He talks about when you’d use them and how to get the shot you’re looking for by showing examples.
 The books is filled with lots of other tips and advice, but most importantly it will make you comfortable enough with the “modes” that you’ll get out there and start exploring them, your camera and ultimately your creativity.
-At the end of each book, there are a series of photographs, the settings on the camera used to get the shot and an idea of why that combination was appropriate for the shot.
+At the end of each book there are a series of photographs showing the settings used on the camera to get the shot along with an idea of why that combination was appropriate for the shot.
 These are really useful, and since I have the Kindle version of these books, they are bookmarked and I look at them on my phone fairly often when I’m out playing.

-True to the promise, the books won’t give you much theory behind the practice.
+True to the promise, the books won’t give you too much theory behind the practice (though looking back now I got more than I realized).
 After a while, a series of questions began to form in my head that lead me to another excellent book, “Understanding Exposure” by Bryan Peterson.
 But that is a post for another day.

 So read a good book.
 I’m sure there are many others, but Scott’s book really helped me take a huge first step forward.
 In the seven months or so since I’ve read the book, I can count on one hand the number of times I’ve used the “Auto” setting on my camera knob, and I doubt I’ll ever use the “Scene” settings again.
 I’ve started to take command of what I’m trying to get, and I actually understand the basics of when to use which mode and why.